-Below is a basic chart outlining the numbers (per person) under prior law as compared to the numbers under the new law.
+Below is a basic chart outlining the numbers (per person) pre-2018 as compared to the numbers currently.
 Remember these numbers relate to federal estate tax.
 We will discuss state estate tax later in this post.

-You will also want to check your existing estate plan documents to ensure they are still in line with your wishes, since the new law could significantly affect your plan.
+You will also want to check your existing estate plan documents to ensure they are still in line with your wishes, since the current federal exemptions could significantly affect your plan.
 For example, your Will may be drafted so that an amount equal to your remaining federal exemption passes to a “credit shelter” or “bypass” trust for your surviving spouse and children, with the remainder passing outright to your spouse.
-If you die with a $10 million dollar estate and you have used no exemption during your life, the entire $10 million would pass in trust under current law.
+If you die with a $10 million dollar estate this year and you have used no exemption during your life, the entire $10 million would pass in trust under current law.
 This may not be in line with your wishes and, depending on where you live, could subject your estate to higher state estate taxes at your death than originally anticipated.
-Under the old law, only $5.49 million (adjusted for inflation) would have passed in trust, with the remaining several million passing outright to your spouse.
+In 2017, only $5.49 million (adjusted for inflation) would have passed in trust, with the remaining several million passing outright to your spouse.

-I’m ready to make additional gifts in order to reduce by taxable estate.
+I’m ready to make additional gifts in order to reduce my taxable estate.
 What’s the best way to do that?

-Many of the same tax savings strategies that made sense under the old law still make sense under the new law.
+Many of the same tax savings strategies that made sense per-2018 still make sense under the current law.
 Let’s start with the freebies, such as annual exclusion gifts and gifts for medical or educational purposes.
 If you already make annual exclusion gifts, continue doing so.
-The current annual exclusion limit is $15,000 per donee.
-Thus, if spouses split their gifts, they can now give away $30,000 per donee each year without using any of their lifetime exemptions.
+The current annual exclusion limit is $16,000 per donee.
+Thus, if spouses split their gifts, they can now give away $32,000 per donee each year without using any of their lifetime exemptions.
 Remember that contributions to 529 plans will eat into this annual exclusion amount.
 Also, if you make annual exclusion gifts to trusts instead of outright, ensure that you provide any required “Crummey” notices to beneficiaries in conjunction with the gifts.